 I love the pre-Christmas season, but there’s so much fudge, cutout cookies, mint this, eggnog that.
 Conversely, raw cookie dough is a year round, timeless indulgence.
 For you too?
 Oh, good.

-This dough is egg-free, vegan, safe-to-eat raw, and tastes just like the real thing made with eggs and butter.
+This easy edible cookie dough is egg-free, vegan, safe to eat raw, and tastes just like the real thing made with eggs and butter.

-I have a recipe from 2009 for Raw Vegan Chocolate Chip Cookie Dough Balls (GF) that’s been one of my top 3 most viewed recipes, every year, since 2009.
-And I have many other no-bake cookie dough balls, bites, and truffles (see Related Recipes below).
+I have a recipe from 2009 for Raw Vegan Chocolate Chip Cookie Dough Balls that’s been one of my top 3 most viewed recipes, every year, since 2009.
+And I have many other no-bake cookie dough balls, bites, and truffles.

-These no-bake bars are an even faster, easier interpretation on raw cookie dough.
-Rather than using a food proc or Vita-Mix, and rolling out little balls (a PITA), the bars are made in one bowl in less than 5 minutes, and pressed into a pan.
+These no-bake cookie dough bars are an even faster, easier interpretation on raw cookie dough.
+Rather than using a food processor or Vita-Mix, and rolling out little balls (a PITA), the bars are made in one bowl in less than 5 minutes, and pressed into a pan.